 There’s beautiful, intricate detail everywhere.
 Even the footpaths are stunning, decorated with creatures from Chinese culture like bats, which are symbols of happiness and joy.

 Pro Tip: As the Chinese word for bat sounds exactly like the word for good fortune, bats are often seen in decorations.
 A group of five bats together represents the “Five Blessings” which are long life, health, wealth, love of virtue, and peaceful death.

 This garden in Suzhou is a classical Chinese garden, not a botanical garden.
 You won’t see the huge variety of blooms and plants you might expect to see in a Western-style garden, but that’s not the point here.
 Everything is about style and design and how nature has been harnessed to provide a place of deep serenity.

 It’s a short, easy walk to the Suzhou Museum and Lion Grove Garden from the Humble Administrator’s Garden, and the ethical Suzhou Silk Museum and Suzhou Art Gallery are within walking distance too (just a 15-minute walk).

 If you want to see the ancient Master of Nets Garden, it’s about a 30-minute walk, but you can get there by bus (number 55 or 202).

 There are too many gardens in Suzhou to get around them all in one day, so choose which ones you want to see before you go!

-The Humble Administrator Garden is a magical place and the ideal garden in Suzhou to visit if you are short of time and faced with having to choose just one garden to visit.
+The Humble Administrators Garden in Suzhou is a magical place for a day trip from Shanghai.
+It’s the ideal garden in Suzhou to visit if you are short of time and faced with having to choose just one garden to visit.